Human Kindness Day: Activities

 The month-long celebration opened with art and writing contests involving the school system (grades 7-12), focusing on the meaning of Human Kindness.
 On Human Kindness Day, there was a prayer breakfast, a run through the city, award ceremonies for student winners of the art and writing contests, and an afternoon concert by the year's honoree joined by other national and local artists at the Washington Monument on the National Mall.

 The first Human Kindness Day was held in 1972 to honor the singer Roberta Flack, who had graduated from Washington's Howard University, had taught music in the DC Public Schools, sang in DC jazz clubs, and was Downbeat Magazines #1 female vocalist of 1971.
 The 1972 concert on the National Mall drew 25,000 people and included many performers in addition to Roberta Flack: Archie Stewart, Bill Seigman, Donal Leace, Mr. Rhythm, Frank Bullard, Drop of Blue, Lorraine Rudolph, the New Generation, Zulu Nation, the Colmanaires, the Mighty Wonders, Calvert Crusaders, Flying Nesbits, Capitol Ballet Company, Ebony Impromptu Company, 3rd World Revolution, and Wayne Davis Company.

 The 1973 event honored Dick Gregory, and the concert -- which included Rare Funk Ghetto, Staple Singers, Fat City, and Sea Train -- drew 35,000.
 The Evening Star called it "A summer-like day of delight."

 The 1974 event honored Nina Simone.
 Along with Nina Simone, the Pointer Sisters, Herbie Hancock, New Birth, Darren Greene, Sir Joe, and the Free Souls performed for a crowd of 55,000 people.

 The 1975 Human Kindness Day was held on the National Mall, with Stevie Wonder as the honoree and headlining act, and was attended by approximately 125,000 people.
 “One of the motivations for Stevie [Wonder] was a political one,” one of the organizers, Carol Kirkendall, told the Washington Post, “He was motivated to change the world and to fight the injustices of how young black people were being raised in the city.
 He knew what the arts could mean to those young people.”
 During those years, Wonder also was urging lawmakers to honor the memory of the late Martin Luther King Jr. by establishing a national holiday in King’s name.
 He knew that high-profile concerts in Washington would help that cause.
-Other entertainers were Lionel Richie and the Commodores along with Sly and the Family Stone.
+Other entertainers were Lionel Richie and the Commodores along with Graham Central Station, featuring Larry Graham, late of Sly and the Family Stone.